novellito/DL-Extension/README.md

 The extension uses Twitter's <a href="https://github.com/twitter/typeahead.js">typeahead.js</a> for the autofill profiles.

-To use: Simple download the file and drag the folder into your [chrome://extensions/](chrome extensions directory).
+To use: Simple download the file and drag the folder into your chrome extensions directory (chrome://extensions/)